-Whether you're off to a wet and wonderful vacation in some tropical locale, or you're just trying to weather flash floods the hurricane season brings, a waterproof pouch is an easy way to protect your phone from electronics' biggest enemy: water.
-IPX8 cases are widely prevalent, come in many styles, colors, and sizes to accommodate phones, both big and small.
-And since they're usually big enough for a driver's license and some cash, they quickly go from unitasker to waterproof mini-purse.
+Whether you're off to a wet and wonderful vacation in some tropical locale or just want to go swimming in a pool, a waterproof pouch is an easy way to protect your phone from electronics' biggest enemy: water.
+IPX8 cases are widely prevalent and come in many styles, colors, and sizes to accommodate phones both big and small.
+Since they're usually big enough for a driver's license and some cash, too, they quickly go from unitasker to waterproof mini-purse.
 Whatever you're looking for in a waterproof pouch, you can probably find it in one of these.

-JOTO's cases have over 20,000 reviews on Amazon and still have a 4.5-star rating.
 These pouches have colored borders; both sides of your phone are fully visible inside the case.
 The color options here aren't quite as sexy as the Mpow or CaliCase, but they get the job done.
-The JOTO pouch can fit phones with up to a 6-inch diagonal screen, though for phones on the larger end of that scale, you may need to remove their case before you put them in.
+The JOTO pouch can fit phones with up to a 6-inch diagonal screen, though for phones on the larger side, you may need to remove their case before you put them in.

-CaliCase is double-layered, floats (except the clear version), comes with a lockable carabiner to keep it strapped to your lanyard/belt/backpack/kayak, and some versions even glow in the dark!
-The American-made CaliCase comes in a bevy of cool colors and is backed by a Lifetime Warranty.
+CaliCase case is double-layered, floats (except the clear version), comes with a lockable carabiner to keep it strapped to your lanyard/belt/backpack/kayak, and some versions even glow in the dark!
+The American-made CaliCase comes in a bevy of cool colors.

 Important things to note